-Exercise also improves your blood circulation and the muscle tone in your legs and other parts of your body.
+Regular exercise can reduce your risk of varicose veins and improve your blood circulation by strengthening the muscles in your legs and other parts of your body.
 And once you start exercising regularly, you will have more energy to keep moving throughout the day.

 Top 4 Exercises for Vein Health

 Walking is an excellent low-impact activity that works all the muscles of the leg, particularly the calf muscles.
 Try to walk briskly 30 minutes a day, five days a week.
-You can also walk more during the day — such as getting off your bus one stop earlier, taking the stairs instead of the elevator or walking to your coworker’s office instead of phoning.
+You can also walk more during the day—such as getting off your bus one stop earlier, taking the stairs instead of the elevator, or walking to your coworker’s office instead of calling.

 Biking is the ultimate in low-impact leg exercise.
-To stay motivated, try biking outside.
+To stay motivated, try biking outside or explore new neighborhoods.
 The fresh air and relaxing scenery will keep you biking longer and more often.
 You can also get the same benefits for your blood circulation on a stationary bike or elliptical bike at the gym.

 If you have varicose veins, stick to lower weight and higher repetition exercises.
 These will engage your muscles without impeding the blood flow back to your legs.
 Some good exercises include:

 - Leg lifts: Sit down or lie on your back, lift one leg slowly off the floor as high as is comfortable.
 Hold your leg in the air for a few seconds and then slowly lower it to the floor.
 Repeat with the other leg.
 Do this several times on each side.

 - Calf raises: Stand with your feet about hip width apart.
 Slowly stand up on your tiptoes and lower back down.
 Repeat five to ten times.

 - Bicycle legs: Lie on your back and bring your legs in the air, with your knees bent and over your hips.
 Pedal slowly like you are riding a bicycle.
 Reverse the direction.